Justine-Kurt-Torres/7OOP-Lab-Task/README.md

 A simple and quiet person😉.
 ## What I Believe In:
 - Life is not a race, Don't rush, there is always a time for every moment👌
-- Failing is part of the proccess, so trust the proccess and evaluate progres.
+- Failing is part of the proccess, so trust the proccess and evaluate progres.📈
 - Always be Resilient, Life is tough.💪

 The key to success is by ***always learning and improving***, maintain balance in your life, always grab every opportunity that comes right in front of your door.